netdata/netdata/collectors/plugins.d/README.md

 ```

 The setting `enable running new plugins` sets the default behavior for all external plugins.
 It can be
-overriden for distinct plugins by modifying the appropriate plugin value configuration to either `yes` or `now`.
+overriden for distinct plugins by modifying the appropriate plugin value configuration to either `yes` or `no`.

-The setting `check for new plugins every` sets the interval between scans of the directory `/usr/libexec/netdata/plugins.d`.
+The setting `check for new plugins every` sets the interval between scans of the directory
-New plugins can be added anytime and netdata will detect them in a timely manner.
+`/usr/libexec/netdata/plugins.d`.
+New plugins can be added any time, and Netdata will detect them in a timely manner.

 For each of the external plugins enabled, another `netdata.conf` section
 is created, in the form of `[plugin:NAME]`, where `NAME` is the name of the external plugin.